01 Bone or Joint Diseases

 When you use the projector, click on your treatment color, and a large image will appear.
 Make the color cover the whole page and project it onto yourself.
 When you use the LED light bulb, you choose your color manually.

 Osteoporosis is the weakening of bones.
-As a result, the bone mass density decreases, increasing the risk of fractures.
+As a result, bone mass density decreases, increasing the risk of fractures.

-The inside of a healthy bone has small spaces, like a honeycomb.
-Osteoporosis increases the size of these spaces, causing the bone to lose strength and density.
-In addition, the outside of the bone grows weaker and thinner.
-Osteoporosis can occur in people of any age, but it’s more common in older adults, especially women.
+The inside of a healthy bone has small spaces resembling a honeycomb.
+Osteoporosis enlarges these spaces, causing the bone to lose strength and density.
+Additionally, the outer layer of the bone becomes weaker and thinner.

-Cervical spondylosis is the degeneration or breakdown of the spine and discs in your neck.
-It is a general term for the situation in your neck area.
-It is arthritis of the joints (the spaces) between the vertebrae in the neck.
+Cervical spondylosis refers to the degeneration or breakdown of the spine and discs in your neck.
+It is a general term for the situation affecting your neck area and is characterized by arthritis of the joints (the spaces) between the vertebrae in the neck.
+This condition encompasses age-related wear and tear in the cervical spine (neck), which can lead to symptoms such as neck pain, stiffness, and others.
+Occasionally, it is also referred to as arthritis or osteoarthritis of the neck.